Form factors of composite branch-point twist operators in the sinh-Gordon model on a multi-sheeted Riemann surface: semiclassical limit: Introduction

 This work generalizes the results of \cite{Lashkevich:2023hzk} to the sinh\-/Gordon theory on multi\-/sheeted Riemann surfaces.
 We obtain the form factors of CTOs in the semiclassical approximation.
-It means that we consider the sinh\-/Gordon model for the coupling constant $b\sim\hbar^{1/2}$ tending to zero against the background of a classical radial solution.
-This background is a classical counterpart of the heavy exponential operators, i.e.\ the operators $\cT_n\e^{\alpha\varphi}$ with $\alpha=\nu n/b$, while $\nu$ remains finite.
+We study the heavy exponential operators, i.e.\ the operators $\cT_n\e^{\alpha\varphi}$ with $\alpha=\nu n/b$, while $\nu$ remains finite, and their descendants.
 In this approximation the form factors of exponential operators are momenta\-/independent and, in this sense, trivial.
-The nontrivial result of our paper is the form factors for several sets of descendant operators, i.e.\ the operators that contain a prefactor, which is a polynomial of space\-/time derivatives of the field $\varphi$.
-It turns out that even in the leading order in the powers of $b$ these form factors contain nonlinear quantum contributions.
-Moreover, the non\-/chiral descendant operators demand a renormalization procedure, which is essentially that introduced by Al.~Zamolodchikov\cite{Zamolodchikov:1989zs} in the framework of the conformal perturbation theory.
+The nontrivial result of our paper is the form factors for several sets of descendant operators.
+The more general setting of the problem demands a deeper study of the functions related to the background solutions, which, in turn, allows us to drastically simplify the calculations.
+The description of the renormalization procedure becomes more explicit and general, so that its self\-/consistency and conformance with the conformal perturbation theory become more convincing.

 The work is organized as follows.
 In section \ref{sec:model} we first recall the construction of the branch\-/point twist operators and composite twist operators.
 Then we describe the sinh-Gordon model and its radial classical solution and explain the quantization in the background of the radial classical solution at a branch point.
 The properties of the sinh\-/Bessel functions, which play the key role in the quantization procedure, are collected in section~\ref{sec:sinh-Bessel}.
 In section~\ref{sec:formfactors} we calculate form factors of a set of operators.